working-group-two/engineering-blog/pages/blog/_posts/2019-12-19-jenkins-to-concourse.md

 ## Resource types and extending Concourse

-There are a large number of [resource types](https://github.com/concourse/concourse/wiki/Resource-Types) available for Concourse, making it pretty easy to configure pipelines.
+There are a large number of [resource types](https://github.com/concourse/concourse/wiki/Resource-Types) available for Concourse, making it fairly straightforwards to configure pipelines.

-As resource types in Concourse are all based on containers, extending Concourse actually means introducing a new container that can be called from Concourse.
+As resource types in Concourse are all based on containers, extending Concourse means introducing a new container that can be called from Concourse.

 A resource type needs to implement the following executables/scripts:

-* check (checking new versions of the resource, e.g. is there a new pull Rrquest)
+* check (checking new versions of the resource, eg. is there a new pull request)
-* in (pulling a new version of the resource down, e.g. download code from a PR)
+* in (pulling a new version of the resource down, eg. download code from a pull request)
-* out (pushing a new version of the resource up, e.g. pushing a build result to Github)
+* out (pushing a new version of the resource up, eg. push a build result to Github)

 These binaries need to be placed under /opt/resource in the docker container.
-Concourse calls these binaries with JSON payload and optional parameters that can all be found [here]https://concourse-ci.org/implementing-resource-types.html.
+Concourse calls these binaries with JSON payload and optional parameters that can all be found [here](https://concourse-ci.org/implementing-resource-types.html).
 What is done in those executables/scripts is up to the implementer, but it is really easy to extend concourse using this mechanism.